readthedocs/readthedocs.org/docs/guides/private-python-packages.rst

 .. note::

    The URI should be in your :ref:`requirements file <config-file/v2:Requirements file>`.
-   PIP will automatically expand environment variables in your URI, you can :doc:`add environment variables </guides/environment-variables>` in Read the Docs, so you don't to hard code the token in the URI.
+   Pip will automatically expand environment variables in your URI, you can :doc:`add environment variables </guides/environment-variables>` in Read the Docs, so you don't to hard code the token in the URI.

 GitHub
 ~~~~~~

-If you are using GitHub,
-you need to create a personal access token with the ``repo`` scope.
+You need to create a personal access token with the ``repo`` scope.
 Check the `GitHub documentation <https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token>`__
 on how to create a personal token.